1MR-Joe/college_system/learning.md

   - this mechanism has some conditions to be triggered
   - as you noticed, this is an intermediary mechanism that does not transport any data, so we need to make these requests as light as possible so that we give the true performance to the actual requests

+## dependency injection (conceptual)
+- it's straightforward; instead of class X initializing its dependencies to start using them, class X received its dependencies in the constructor
+- dependency injection is a way to apply inversion of control in OOP
+- inversion of control provides separation of logic, code reusability, loose coupling, and easier testing.
+It leads to a modular code
+- one of inversion of control downsides is Glue code, dependencies depending on other dependencies depending on other dependencies and so on.

 ## server-side programming (MDN Docs)
 - [start reading](https://developer.mozilla.org/en-US/docs/Learn/Server-side)
 - Getting started with server-side programming is usually easier than client-side development, because dynamic websites tend to perform a lot of very similar operations (retrieving data from a database and displaying it in a page, validating user-entered data and saving it in a database, checking user permissions and logging users in, etc.), and are constructed using web frameworks that make these and other common web server operations easy.